 The statute of limitations to bring criminal sexual assault charges in Nevada is 20 years after the alleged rape.
-The statute of limitations used to be only four years, but the recent Cosby sexual assault case propelled Nevada lawmakers to increase the statute of limitations via Assembly Bill 212 (2015).
+The statute of limitations previously was only four years.
+But the recent Cosby sexual assault case propelled Nevada lawmakers to increase the statute of limitations via Assembly Bill 212 (2015).

 Note that the 20-year statute of limitation rule applies only to alleged rapes that occurred on or after October 1, 2015.
 Also note that as long as the victim files a police report within 20 years of the incident, prosecutors may bring criminal charges at any time, even if 20 years have passed.

 UPDATE: There is no statute of limitations to bring criminal rape charges when the suspect is identified by DNA evidence.
 (Nevada Assembly Bill 142 (2019)).

 The reality is that many rape victims do not report their assault until many years after the fact, if ever.
 Some reasons victims elect not to report right away include:

 - they are paralyzed by shock and trauma

 - they do not realize they were crime victims (especially if they are young)

 - they blame themselves (even though they did nothing wrong)